Extreme Championship Wrestling

 Extreme Championship Wrestling (ECW) was an American professional wrestling promotion that was based in Philadelphia, Pennsylvania, and operated by its parent company HHG Corporation.
 The promotion was founded in 1992 by Tod Gordon as National Wrestling Alliance (NWA) affiliate Eastern Championship Wrestling.
 The following year, businessman and wrestling manager Paul Heyman took over the creative end of the promotion from Eddie Gilbert.
 Under Heyman, the promotion was rechristened as Extreme Championship Wrestling.

 The promotion was known for highlighting a "hardcore wrestling" style, with matches regularly featuring weapons (including the frequent use of chairs, tables, and fire) and revolving around adult-themed storylines.
 Though the hardcore style was the main focus, ECW also showcased various international styles of professional wrestling not usually seen in the U.S., ranging from Mexican lucha libre to Japanese puroresu.
 Heyman's creative direction created new stars, and established ECW as the third major national wrestling promotion in the United States in the second half of the 1990s, competing with the World Wrestling Federation (WWF, now WWE) and World Championship Wrestling (WCW).
 The promotion debuted on national television in 1999 with the weekly show ECW on TNN.

 ECW held its final events in January 2001, shortly before its parent company folded when it was unable to secure a new national TV contract.
 The World Wrestling Entertainment, Inc. (WWE) purchased the assets of the company from bankruptcy in January 2003.
-Following the success of the One Night Stand tribute show in 2005, WWE relaunched the ECW franchise as a third brand in 2006 alongside their existing Raw and SmackDown brands, producing ECW on Sci-Fi for close to four years until it aired its final episode in 2010, on the rebranded Syfy.
+Following the success of the One Night Stand tribute show in 2005, WWE relaunched ECW as a third brand in 2006 alongside their existing Raw and SmackDown brands, producing ECW on Sci-Fi for close to four years until it aired its final episode in 2010, on the rebranded Syfy.